syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/customization.md

 documentation: UG
 ---

-# Features
+# Customization in Xamarin.Forms PullToRefresh (SfPullToRefresh)

-The PullToRefresh can be customized using the following properties.
+The PullToRefresh control supports customizing the TransitionMode, PullingThreshold, ProgressBackgroundColor, ProgressStrokeColor and more.
+The PullToRefresh control can be customized using the following properties.

 ## PullableContent